15 Jaw-Dropping Natural Landmarks in Western Australia

 The distinctive bee stripe-like ringed domes await in the East Kimberley in Purnululu National Park.

-Curiously, this amazing natural attraction in Western Australia was only gained recognition in 1983.
+Curiously, this amazing natural attraction in Western Australia was only recognised in 1983.
 These days, visitors take the long journey 300 kilometres south of Kununurra via plane or 4WD to explore this unique wonder.

 Image Credit: Tourism WA